trinker/qdap/vignettes/qdap_vignette.md

 </div>

-The following vignette is a loose road map for utilizing the tools provided by qdap.
+The following vignette is a loose chronological road map for utilizing the tools provided by qdap.

 <hr>
 <h3 id="toc">Select from sections below:</h3>